MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ### Exercise 5: Create and configure a container app in Azure Container Apps

-In this exercise, you deploy a container app from an image in the Azure Container Registry to the Azure Container Apps platform.

-The following Azure resources must be available in your Resource group named RG1:

-- A Container registry instance that contains one image.
-- A Virtual network with subnets.
-- A Service Bus Namespace
-- A Managed Identity
-- A Private endpoint

-You've been asked to configure a container app that meets the following requirements:
+You've been asked to configure a Container App that meets the following requirements:

 - Is deployed to VNET1/ACASubnet.
 - Pulls an image from a container registry.
 - Authenticates using a user-assigned managed identity (uai-az2003).
 - Uses Container App to connect to a Service Bus instance using the .NET client type.
-- The app can run up to two replicas that are added whenever there are 10,000 HTTP concurrent requests.
+- The app can run up to two replicas that are added whenever there are 1000 concurrent HTTP requests.

+In this exercise, you'll deploy a container app from an image in the Azure Container Registry to the Azure Container Apps platform.

-You complete the following tasks during this exercise:
+It will take about 20-25 minutes to complete the following tasks:

-1. Create a container app that uses an ACR image
+- Create a Container App that uses an Azure Container Registry image.

-1. Configure the container app to authenticate using the user assigned identity
+- Configure the container app to authenticate using the user assigned identity.

-1. Configure a connection between the container app and Service Bus
+- Configure a connection between the container app and Service Bus.

-1. Configure HTTP scale rules
+- Configure HTTP scale rules.

-1. Verify the configuration

-#### Task 1:  Create a container app that uses an ACR image
+#### Task 1:  Create a Container App that uses an Azure Container Registry image

-Complete the following steps to create a container app that uses an ACR image.
+Complete the following steps to create a Container App that uses an Azure Container Registry image.

 1. In the top search bar of the Azure portal, enter **container app**